MohamedAmr-9/Elevvo_Internship_Task_1/README.md

 - **Microsoft Excel**
   - Pivot Tables
   - Pivot Charts
-  - Slicers & Filters
+  - Filters
-  - Dashboard Design
+  - Dashboard Formatting & Design

 ---

-## 📌 How to Use
-1. Download `Sales Dashboard Task 1.xlsx` file
-2. Open the Excel file in `dashboard sheet`.
-3. Explore the interactive dashboard using filters.
----
+Explore the Dashboard sheet and interact with slicers/filters.

-## ✨ About
+✨ About
-This project was created during the **Elevvo Internship** as a practical task to demonstrate skills in:
+This project was created during the Elevvo Internship to showcase skills in:

-- Data Cleaning & Preparation
-- Dashboard Design
-- Business Data Analysis
+Data Analysis

----
+Dashboard Design

+Business Insights Visualization